sonu892002/Web3-Full-Stack-Hiring/README.md

 Hello!
 If you're reading this, you applied to a Full Stack Engineering role at Syndicate.
 This is Syndicate's hiring test for Full Stack engineers.
 (Note: If you have not applied but stumbled across this repository somehow, you are welcome to check out our [job postings](https://jobs.ashbyhq.com/syndicate).)

-When you fork this repository, you should make your fork **private** and share it with [nhausman](https://github.com/nhausman1) on Github with an admin role.
+When you clone this repository, you should make your repository **private** and share it with [nhausman](https://github.com/nhausman1) on Github with an admin role.
 By forking this repository, you agree to keep the MIT License intact and assign the MIT License to your fork as well.

 ## Project Description